simple-acme/simple-acme.github.io/manual/advanced-use/custom-logging.md

 The program uses [Serilog](https://serilog.net/) for logging which is a powerful extensible library.

 ## Levels
-win-acme uses the following five log levels:
+simple-acme uses the following five log levels:

 - `Error` - Logs fatal or dangerous conditions
 - `Warning` - Logs minor errors and suspicious conditions